Women’s Hair Loss and Alopecia

 The best way to develop a hair loss treatment plan that caters to your needs is to consult a hair loss specialist, such as Dr. Michele Green, in New York City.
 Dr. Green is consistently voted as one of the best dermatologists in New York City by Castle Connolly, Super Doctors, New York Magazine, and The New York Times for her dedication to her patients and expertise.
 When you meet with Dr. Green for your hair loss treatment plan in her private dermatology office in the Upper East Side neighborhood of Manhattan, she will work with you to determine which unique combination of treatment options best suits your needs.

 Classic female pattern hair loss presents as diffuse volume loss due to the hair shafts themselves becoming thinner.
-A noticeably wider hair part and concentration of hair loss at the crown may be the first visible signs of female pattern hair loss.
+Noticeable hair loss at the part and concentration of hair loss at the crown may be the first visible signs of female pattern hair loss.
 Hormonal imbalances may also contribute to hair thinning at the crown in women.
 Women are much less likely than men to experience a receding hairline and are, in general, more commonly affected by hair loss at the crown.
+To combat female hair loss at the crown, schedule a consultation with an expert, such as board-certified dermatologist Dr. Michele Green, who can work with you to determine potential factors contributing to your condition and develop a personalized treatment plan for preventing further loss and promoting hair regrowth.

 Which hormone causes women’s hair loss?